Lithium 7 nucleus (stable)

 Beryllium 7 and Lithium 7 produced: Be7 + e- = Li7

-(K electron capture can only occur at the end of the nuclear nanotube, NOT into the central part of proton rod of nucleus).
+(K electron capture can only occur at the end of the nuclear nanotube, NOT into the central part of proton rod of nucleus.
+The s electrons of K shell are positioned along the axis of the nucleus.)

 Click on image for Li 7 (stable) nucleus.